-I’ve been on the hunt for a while now for a easy introduction book for Unity, even though I’m already fairly well experienced with it I’m always looking out for a good reference source to point newcomers to the world of Unity3D.
-Video tutorials and the API guide are all well and good but others like myself always react better to the written word. (and also useful if there is no internet )
+I’ve been on the hunt for a while now for an easy introduction book for Unity, even though I’m already fairly well experienced with it, I’m always looking out for a good reference source to point newcomers to the world of Unity3D.
+Video tutorials and the API guide are all well and good but others like myself always react better to the written word (and also useful if there is no internet ).

-PacktPub seem to be on a never-ending quest to fill their library with all the books you need to get you going, in fact they now have one of the largest source of Unity3D books available online and they are keen to keep that lead, so enters their latest book "Getting Started with Unity"
+PacktPub seem to be on a never-ending quest to fill their library with all the books you need to get you going, in fact they now have one of the largest sources of Unity3D books available online and they are keen to keep that lead, so enters their latest book "Getting Started with Unity".

-Here’s a brief run through what all the chapters are and what to expect from them:
+Here’s a brief run through of what all the chapters are and what to expect from them.

 It also gives you an overview of the default "Angry Bots" sample included with unity as well as starting your first project and just mucking around with it and getting to know how to import Unity assets like the "Character controller" and throwing some new game objects in to a scene to see how they are affected.

 Chapter 2 "Creating a Maze with Built-in Objects"

 From here, we actually start creating scenes and building a simple maze type game adding lighting to our environment and pulling together the basic physics system that’s built into Unity3D.
 On top at that, we also take a look at another of the included features of Unity3D, the water effect.

 Chapter 3 "Using Scripts to Interact with Objects"

 In Chapter 4, the book shows you how to start creating objects in code instead of just in the editor which is a powerful part of any good Unity3D project.
 It also covers Unity’s (sometime troublesome) 2D GUI system for displaying healthbars, minimaps and so on.